Jayden Richardson

-Jayden De'Chante Richardson (born 4 September 2000) is an English professional footballer who plays as a right back for Aberdeen.
+Jayden De'Chante Richardson (born 4 September 2000) is an English professional footballer who plays as a right back for Scottish Premiership club St Mirren.

 Career

 Nottingham Forest

 After impressing as part of the Nottingham Forest academy, Richardson signed his first professional contract with the club in April 2019.
 He was named as part of the first team squad ahead of the 2019–20 season.

 Loan to Exeter City

 On 16 August 2019, Richardson joined League Two side Exeter City on a season-long loan.
 He made his professional debut on 20 August 2019, starting a 0–0 draw against Oldham Athletic.
 He scored his first professional goal against the same club, the first goal in a 5–1 win for Exeter.

 Loan to Forest Green Rovers

 On 23 September 2020, Richardson signed for League Two club Forest Green Rovers on a season-long loan.

 Loan to Notts County

 On 7 December 2021, Richardson joined National League side Notts County on a one-month loan deal.

 His loan was extended in January 2022 until the end of season.